dworschak/Witcher/MODDING.md

 - Cintra ~ Lowland Scots
 - Gesco ~ Spanish

+### Supernatural events

+The vanilla game rules supernatural_events is obviously removed, there's lots of supernatural stuff in the witcher world.
+Vanilla events be altered to usually keep the scripts associated to value = unrestricted of the game rule.

 ### Immortality

 Don't use age checks for old (ex: age = 60), but instead: